whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-29-Her-Shave-Co-January-2016-First-Box-Subscription-Review-Coupon.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I am so happy I got to try this box out, I'm really loving this safety razor!
 The brush was a perfect addition to the experience, as well as the soap.
 I really do think this is such a great shaving box to have, especially if you routinely shave or are into wet shaving.
 If you've never tried a safety razor before, I totally recommend for you to try this box out and see the difference for yourself.
-It's such a great intro box that has everything you need to start shaving smoothly =)</p>
+It's such a great intro box that has everything you need to start shaving smoothly and stylishly =)</p>

 <p>Not a subscriber?
-Get $5 off your first month of Her Shave Co. with coupon code <a href="http://www.hershaveco.com">FIRSTSHAVE</a> and start shaving in style!</p>
+Get $5 off your first month of Her Shave Co. with coupon code <a href="http://www.hershaveco.com">FIRSTSHAVE</a> and you'll receive the "First Box" to get you started towards shaving in style!</p>